lukejacksonn/hyperapp-wiki/What's-the-difference-between-effects-and-reducers?.md

-* Both are called actions.
+* Both reducers and effects are called actions.
-* Reducers update the model, effects cause side effects.
+* Reducers are pure functions that update the model, effects can cause side effects.
 * Effects may trigger other actions, which enables you to update the model asynchronously.

 **Application**